 No matter the age of your dear little one, you can stop depending on diapers full-time, with haste.
 If you love changing diapers, do not read on…but if you don’t like I don’t, then it’s time to go diaper-free.

 So, what is “diaper-free”?

 “Diaper-free” is another term for infant potty training or Elimination Communication.
 In a broader sense, it means freedom from full dependence upon diapers.
-It can be used to describe babies and toddlers from birth up through walking, usually describing those children who’ve been ECed or pottied from as early as birth.

 For babies ages 0-18 months old, “diaper-free” does not necessarily mean the absence of diapers.
 It doesn’t mean what most people initially think: that babies are left naked to pee and poop wherever, whenever.

 Most of my readers use a diaper back-up while doing elimination communication, Part Time EC is a very popular option, and most are finished with the whole process prior to those who are conventionally toilet trained.

 For toddlers over 18 months in age, “diaper-free” simply means that they are done with diapers.
 Toddlers need not wait til they’re ready…it is more about capability, and all babies and children are born with capabilities many people don’t realize.
 See my favorite 18+ months resource here.

 If you don’t like changing diapers, or how 3 years of diapers can affect the environment, your baby, and your parenting experience, you’re in the right place.
 I’m here to help.
 Learn more about Elimination Communication (0-18 months) here and non-coercive potty training (over 18 months) here.

 Join 1,000’s of parents who receive Andrea’s weekly newsletter – stuff not found in the blog or book.